AbhinavBanisetti/Healthcare_RCM_Data_Engineering_Project/README.md

 * Azure Key Vault

 ## Tasks performed:
-•	Built a solution architecture for a data engineering solution using Azure Databricks, Azure Data Lake Gen2, Azure Data Factory, and Power BI.
+•	Built a solution architecture for a data engineering solution using Azure Databricks, Azure Data Lake Gen2, Azure Data Factory, and Azure SQL DB.

 •	Created and used Azure Databricks service and the architecture of Databricks within Azure.

-•	Worked with Databricks notebooks and used Databricks utilities, magic commands, etc.
+•	Worked with Databricks notebooks and used Databricks utilities etc.

 •	Created, configured Databricks clusters, cluster pools, and jobs.